MontiCore/montithings/applications/sensor-actuator-access/README.md

 which is called `Actuator`.
 For the purpose of not requiring any hardware to run this example, we just print the values to the console.
-This is done by `SinkActuatorPortSendToExternal.ftl`:
+This is done by `SinkActuatorPortConsume.ftl`:
 ```
 if (nextVal)
   {